piaoboW/elastic-MSM/MSM Algorithm Optimization_the Pippenger algorithm Based on Preprocessing Technique.md

 Therefore, MSM primarily involves the inner product operation of elliptic curve vectors: point addition (PADD) and Therefore, MSM primarily involves the inner product operation of elliptic curve vectors: point addition (PADD) and point multiplication (PMULT).

 ## 3. Pip­penger
-Pippenger's algorithm, proposed in 1976，breaks down the MSM calculation into three main steps:
+Pippenger's algorithm, proposed in 1976，is a highly efficient method for performing multi-scalar multiplication (MSM), a fundamental operation in cryptography and other areas.
+It's particularly useful when computing the sum of multiple scalar multiples of a set of points on an elliptic curve, commonly encountered in digital signatures, zero-knowledge proofs, and other cryptographic applications.
+Pippenger's algorithm breaks down the MSM calculation into three main steps:

 **(1) Splitting**